India’s drop in tariffs on apples, could be $100M win for WA growers

 Powers credited Washington’s congressional delegation with “keeping the issue alive, prioritized, and at the top of the list.”

-Cantwell was one of several politicians to formally raise the issue with U.S. Department of Commerce and the Trade Representative.
-In February, as part of a senate delegation to India, she met with directly with Modi.
+Cantwell was one of several politicians to formally raise the issue with the U.S. Department of Commerce and the trade representative.
+In February, as part of a Senate delegation to India, she met with directly with Modi.

-In an interview on Thursday, Cantwell said she was “thrilled” about the agreement.
+During Thursday’s interview, Cantwell said she was “thrilled” about the agreement.
 She noted that, in Modi’s joint address to Congress, the prime minister chose to include Washington among several U.S. states that India sought closer ties with.

 “Of course, he mentioned our [state] first,” she said.
 “And it wasn’t because it’s alphabetical.”